 The mathematics standards were revised in 2007, with full implementation by the 2010-11 school year.
 Though the math standards were scheduled to be reviewed again during the 2015-16 school year, the review has been postponed.
 As passed in the spring 2015 first special legislative session, according to Chapter 3, H.F.
 1, the math standards review has been postponed until 2021-22.
 Find the math standards documents below.

 The Minnesota Comprehensive Assessment (MCA) III Mathematics exam assesses the mathematics standards in grades 3-8 and 11.
 There are also standards for literacy in science and technical subjects contained within the Minnesota K-12 Academic Standards in English Language Arts (2010).
 The MCAs and the Minnesota Test of Academic Skills (MTAS) are state tests that help districts measure student progress toward Minnesota's academic standards.
 Most students take the MCA, but students who receive special education services and meet eligibility criteria may take the MTAS.
 Read more about the MCAs and statewide assessments on the Statewide Testing page.

 The graduation requirements for mathematics include credit requirements and standards requirements.
 All students are required to satisfactorily complete three credits in mathematics encompassing the high school academic standards.
 Visit the Graduation Requirements page to learn more.

-Target Audience: Administrators and teacher leaders who are passionate about leading change in mathematics education for all students.
-The networking meetings are open to anyone who is in a department or team, school, or district leadership position and are designed for leaders to give and receive support.
+Professional Development OpportunitiesIntended Audience: These meetings are designed for leaders to give and receive support; Administrators and teacher leaders who are passionate about leading change in mathematics education for all students.
+Anyone who is in a department or team, school, or district leadership position is encouraged to attend.